jhallen/joe-editor/docs/man.md

  Key binding tables can inherit bindings from already defined tables.
 This allows you to group common key bindings into a single table which is inherited by the others.

+### Mode command

+Many options can be controlled with the __^T__ menu.
+This menu is defined in the joerc file.
+Each option in the __^T__ menu just executes a macro.
+Usually the macro is the mode command.
+You can execute the mode command directly with:

+	ESC X mode <enter>

+Hit tab for a completion list of all options.

+### Menu command

+This command calls up a named menu of macros which was defined in the __joerc__ file.

+	ESC X menu <enter>

+As usual, hit TAB at the prompt for a completion list of the menus which exist.

+__^T__ is bound to the simple macro __mode,"root",rtn__- it brings up the root of the options menu system.

 ## Xterm Mouse support